To change a child’s record of sex, both parents named on the child’s birth certificate must apply.

 A child can record their consent in the application.
 Children aged 12 or over should do this.
 Children under 12 can also choose to record their consent.

-Complete the child’s consent in your application.
+Upload the completed child’s consent in your application.

 One parent can apply if:

 - You are the only parent named on the child’s birth certificate